Universal Image Immunization against Diffusion-based Image Editing via Semantic Injection: Additional Ablation Study

 \subsection{Impact of Diverse Constraint Parameter}

 To investigate the effect of the $\ell_\infty$-norm constraint parameter $\epsilon$ used in adversarial perturbations on immunization performance, we conduct experiments with $\epsilon=8/255$ and 16/255. {As shown in Table~\ref{tab:tradeoff}, even with a tighter budget of $\epsilon=8/255$, our method achieves competitive or superior performance compared to image-specific baselines that use a larger budget of $\epsilon=16/255$, along with higher imperceptibility, thereby striking a favorable balance between immunization performance and visual quality.

-We also visualize the editing results in Figure~\ref{fig:epsilon_quali}, where the UAP is trained on the target `\textit{tiger}'.
-When the perturbation budget is larger, the editing outputs more clearly deviate from the source image, producing results that are less dependent on the original content.
-Notably, even at $\epsilon=8/255$, our method already produces sufficiently source-agnostic results, indicating the strong effectiveness of our approach under smaller perturbation budgets. }
+We also visualize the editing results in Figure~\ref{fig:epsilon_quali} by slightly increasing $\epsilon$ from 2/255 to 16/255, where the UAP is trained on the target `\textit{Ronaldo}'.
+Notably, from around $\epsilon=4/255$, our method already produces sufficiently source-agnostic results, indicating that the diffusion process is conditioned more on the injected target semantics than on the original source content.
+Interestingly, when the editing prompts (\eg, `\textit{person}') do not directly conflict with the target concept (\eg, `\textit{Ronaldo}'), the edited outputs often exhibit target-related traits (in Figure~\ref{fig:tar_uap_vis}), such as tanned skin or the appearance of a middle-aged man.
+This suggests that our UAP captures not only the shape or structural cues of the target image used during training, but also attribute-level information such as age and skin tone.